yeojustin/yeojustin/README.md

 ## Hello, I'm Justin Yeo! 👋

 I have a knack for numbers and have even delved into the finance world, but my true passion lies in data, machine learning, and all things tech.
-When I'm not immersed in code, you'll find me enjoying a game of badminton, listening to J-pop tunes, or diving into the world of MapleStory, a game I absolutely love.
-Check out my GitHub to see my coding adventures!
+When I'm not immersed in code, you'll find me enjoying a game of badminton, listening to J-pop tunes, or diving into the world of MapleStory.....
+P.s.
+Still training to clear Black Mage after 15 years...

 ![Profile Views](https://komarev.com/ghpvc/?username=yeojustin&color=brightgreen)